-Click through the gallery below for images and detailed descriptions of the award winners.
+Click through the gallery below for images and detailed descriptions of the gear guide award winners.

 Fishpond has introduced 14 new fishing packs and vests for 2014 built with a strong, durable nylon material produced from recycled commercial fishing nets.
 Not only is Fishpond helping remove these old nets from the ocean and beaches by creating a value for them, but the high-tech recycling process uses 27% fewer natural resources and reduces greenhouse emissions by 28% compared to using virgin nylon.

 One of the new products using recycled materials is the Black Canyon backpack.
 With an adjustable external frame, offset air mesh back, and padded, contoured shoulder straps, it helps carry heavy loads and keeps you cool while hiking into remote fishing destinations.
 The modular design lets it dock with many of the Fishpond’s chest/lumbar packs, and two zip-out rod tube holders comfortably carry fly rods.
 The large main backpack compartment carries plenty of gear while three smaller pockets offer quick access to necessities. fishpondusa.com